 Section 2.
 Appointed Officers and Coordinators.

-The appointed officers of CCC shall be the secretary and treasurer.
+The appointed officers of CCC-DPHMD shall be the secretary and treasurer.
 The Children’s Action Network (CAN) Coordinator shall be appointed.
 All appointments are made by the president with approval of the Executive Board.
 All appointments should be reflected in the minutes of the Executive Board meeting during which they were approved.

 Section 3.
 Representatives to the CEC Representative Assembly

-The two representatives from CCC to the CEC Representative Assembly will be the President and President-Elect.
+The two representatives from CCC-DPHMD to the CEC Representative Assembly will be the President and President-Elect.
 If one of these representatives is unable to attend Representative Assembly-related activities, another member of the Executive Board may attend as a proxy as approved by the president.

 Section 4.
 Prerequisites to Nomination, Election, and Appointment

-All officers must be members in good standing of CEC and CCC at the time of their nomination, election, or appointment and remain so throughout their term of office.
+All officers must be members in good standing of CEC and CCC-DPHMD at the time of their nomination, election, or appointment and remain so throughout their term of office.

 Section 5.
 Succession